kubernetes/community/sig-service-catalog/charter.md

 ## Roles

 - Maintainers
+  - Maintainer is equivalent to the standard Kubernetes definition of Approver.
   - Responsible for approving, and reviewing, pull requests.
   - Responsible for technical planning and stewardship of the project.
   - New maintainers may be nominated by a chair, to accepted via lazy two-thirds